ARCHER2-HPC/archer2-docs/docs/faq/upgrade-2023.md

  - No login access
  - No access to any data on the system
+ - Some of the SAFE functionality will be removed during the upgrade such as user account requests

 ### After the upgrade process

+The allocation periods (where appropriate) will be extended for the outage period.
+The changes will be in place when the service is returned.

 After the upgrade process there will be a number of changes that may require action from users